moby/moby/docs/sources/reference/commandline/cli.md

 The `--name` flag will assign the name `console` to the newly created container.

-    $ sudo docker run --volumes-from 777f7dc92da7,ba8c0c54f0f2:ro -i -t ubuntu pwd
+    $ sudo docker run --volumes-from 777f7dc92da7 --volumes-from ba8c0c54f0f2:ro -i -t ubuntu pwd

 The `--volumes-from` flag mounts all the defined volumes from the referenced containers.
-Containers can be specified by a comma separated list or by repetitions of the `--volumes-from` argument.
+Containers can be specified by repetitions of the `--volumes-from` argument.
 The container ID may be optionally suffixed with `:ro` or `:rw` to mount the volumes in read-only or read-write mode, respectively.
 By default, the volumes are mounted in the same mode (read write or read only) as the reference container.

 The `-a` flag tells `docker run` to bind to the container's `STDIN`, `STDOUT` or `STDERR`.
 This makes it possible to manipulate the output and input as needed.